jonathanascona/course_guide/README.md

 __A Details:__

 - Hours: 110
-- Challenges: A satisfactory score (3) on all the challenges and at least a near perfect score (3.8) on the key challenges.
+- Challenges: A satisfactory score (3) on all the challenges and at least a near perfect score (3.7 or higher) on the key challenges.
 All challenges must be completed.
 - Replication: All replication assignments completed with full credit.
 - Involvement: Two or fewer conversations from me or the TA about your lack of participation or preparedness.
 Missing class less than three times.
 - Impact: Multiple projects where you were recognized as a primary contributor (making more impact than half of your team).
 All projects include your fingerprints.